You are here:

 With the approval of the Education Department Chair, students may transfer up to six hours of graduate credits from another college or university.
 Students must submit this request in writing and forward a course description and an official transcript from the respective college or university to the Education Department.
 Saint Francis University WILL NOT accept course transfers or substitutions that are of a workshop nature.
 Courses taken seven years prior to the request for transfer will not be considered.
 Credit for graduate work completed at other institutions will be given only for courses in which the student received a "B" grade or better.

 Yes.
 At the student’s request and upon his/her successful completion of the course(s), the Saint Francis University Graduate Education department will report Act 48 credits to the Pennsylvania Department of Education.
+Student must complete a Request to Report Act 48 credits form and return to the office.

 Read more about Graduate Tuition and Fees